 \section{Introduction}

-In the landmark paper \cite{Bei87}, based on Bloch's work \cite{B10}, Beilinson predicted that there should exist a Tannakian category of mixed motives over any field with mild properties and its derived category should contain the category of Chow motives.
-Consequently, the Chow motive of any smooth projective variety should have a canonical ascending filtration and hence admit many conjugate but different Chow-Künneth decompositions \cite{Ja94}, lifting the homological Künneth decomposition.
+In his landmark paper \cite{Bei87}, building on Bloch's work \cite{B10}, Beilinson conjectured the existence of a Tannakian category of mixed motives over any field whose derived category contains the category of Chow motives as a full subcategory.
+Consequently, the Chow motive of any smooth projective variety is expected to carry a canonical ascending filtration and hence to admit many conjugate but distinct CK decompositions \cite{Ja94} lifting the homological Künneth decomposition.
 This perspective extends Grothendieck's standard conjecture of Künneth type.

-Although the general existence conjecture remains far from being resolved, CK decompositions have been constructed for many interesting varieties, e.g., curves, surfaces, abelian varieties, certain hyper-Käher varieties, certain Calabi-Yau varieties, ample subvarieties in varieties with trivial Chow groups, their product, their hyperplane sections and so on, although the general conjecture is far from being solved.
-Observe that while the cup product of any Weil cohomology ring of a smooth projective variety is compatible with degree, the naive analogue of this classical fact for its Chow motive (with the intersection product, fails in general.
+Although the general existence conjecture remains far from being resolved, CK decompositions have been constructed for many interesting classes of varieties, including curves, surfaces, abelian varieties, certain hyper-Kähler varieties, certain Calabi--Yau varieties, and ample subvarieties of varieties with trivial Chow groups, as well as products and hyperplane sections of such varieties.
+On the other hand, whereas the cup product on any Weil cohomology ring of a smooth projective variety is compatible with the cohomological grading, the naive analogue of this classical fact for its Chow motive, equipped with the intersection product, fails in general.
 It is therefore natural to ask how this failure can be understood and measured.

-For simplicity, we will work over the field $\mathbb{C}$ of complex numbers.
-To measure the obstruction to the compatibility of the multiple intersection product of the Chow motive of any smooth projective variety with its CK decompositions, in Definition \ref{def2.3} of Section 2, we introduce the notions of motivic multiple twist-multiplicativity and multiplicativity defect, by taking into account the decomposition properties of the small diagonal classes.
-These generalize the more restrictive notion of multiplicative CK decompositions introduced by Shen and Vial in \cite{SV16a}, because only few varieties are expected to satisfy the latter property.
-A remarkable emerging phenomenon is that the motivic multiple multiplicativity defects would converge when the multiple grows, according to a result of Voisin \cite{Voi15} joint with Murre's conjecture (A) and (B) \cite{Mu93}.
-This would allow us to define in Definition \ref{def2.12}, the notion of stable motivic multiplicativity defect which leads to vanishing results of the modified diagonal classes.
-After establishing a criterion for motivic multiple twist-multiplicativity, we examine the behavior of these notions under certain geometric constructions, e.g. products, projective bundles and blow-ups.
+For simplicity, we work throughout over the field $\mathbb{C}$ of complex numbers.
+To measure the obstruction to the compatibility of the multiple intersection products on the Chow motive of a smooth projective variety with a given CK decomposition, we introduce, in Definition \ref{def2.3} of Section 2, the notions of motivic multiple twist-multiplicativity and multiplicativity defect, by taking into account the decomposition properties of the small diagonal classes.
+These notions generalize the more restrictive notion of a multiplicative CK decomposition introduced by Shen and Vial in \cite{SV16a}, since relatively few varieties are expected to satisfy the latter property.